 Caring For Your Rabbits In Winter

-When the temperatures drops, most rabbit owners know the importance of checking that their pet’s hutch is winter ready.
+When the temperatures drop, most rabbit owners know the importance of checking that their pet’s hutch is winter ready.

 However, did you know it’s just as important to consider your rabbit’s emotional needs as well?